 When bull and bear baiting became illegal in the 19th Century, the role of the bulldog became that of a companion.

 Increasingly smaller dogs were developed to fulfill this new role.
-It is these dogs from which our modern French Bulldog descended.
+It is these dogs from which our modern Frenchie descended.

 Their oversized ears gained particular favor in France, where they were deliberately bred to exaggerate this feature.